Choose another writer in this calendar:

 small town in Galicia, into a Jewish family.
 The area was then part of

 the Austrian Empire.
-His father run a clothing shop, but left it to the
+His father run a clothing shop in the Market Square, but left it to the

-care of his wife due to his poor health.
+care of his wife due to his poor physical condition.
 Also a very important figure

 in the house was the sadistic maid.
-Schulz studied architecture at Lvov
+Schulz had mostly a secular

-drawing.
-Upon returning to his native town, he worked from 1924 to
+Schulz spezialized himself in lithography and drawing.
+Upon returning to his native town, Schulz worked from 1924 to

 1939 as an art teacher in the local gymnasium.
 His correspondence with